-- New 1.
-School jurisdictions must provide students with access to: - a) Up to 950 hours of instruction for grade 1; - b) A minimum of 950 hours of instruction for grades 2 to 9; - c) A minimum of 1000 hours of instruction for grades 10 to 12; and - d) A minimum of 25 hours of instruction timetabled for both the student and teacher per high school credit. - Updated 2.
-Base Instruction funds are provided to a school jurisdiction for each funded student in grades 1 to 12.
-Included in this funding are funds to support programming for students with mild or moderate disabilities and students who are gifted and talented. - 3.
-All individuals who are at least 6 years of age but less than 20 years old on September 1 may be eligible for this funding.
-See definition of funded student in the Glossary of Terms.
+- 1. School jurisdictions must provide students with access to: - a) up to 950 hours of instruction for Grade 1; - b) a minimum of 950 hours of instruction for Grades 2 to 9; - c) a minimum of 1000 hours of instruction for Grades 10 to 12; and - d) a minimum of 25 hours of instruction per high school credit timetabled for both the student and teacher in the same time period. - 2.
+Base instruction funds are provided to a school jurisdiction for each funded student in Grades 1 to 12.
+Included in this funding are funds to support programming for students with mild or moderate disabilities and students who are gifted and talented.

-- 4. All individuals age 5 years and 6 months or older, but less than 6 years of age on September 1 are counted as funded students (rather than as funded children) if they are eligible to enter grade 1 under the school entrance age policy of a school jurisdiction.
-The exceptions to this are: - a) if the funded child has spent less than the number of years in the program for which he/she is eligible for funding, i.e.,received less than three years of PUF; or - b) if the funded child has not enrolled in an ECS program prior to this age; or - c) if the funded child has been identified as developmentally immature (code 10).
+- 3. All individuals who are at least 6 years of age but less than 20 years old on September 1 may be eligible for this funding.
+See definition of funded student in the Glossary of Terms. - 4.
+All individuals age 5 years and 6 months or older, but less than 6 years of age on September 1 are counted as funded students (rather than as funded children) if they are eligible to enter Grade 1 under the school entrance age policy of a school jurisdiction.
+The exceptions are: - if the funded child has spent less than the number of years in the program for which he/she is eligible for funding, i.e., received less than three years of PUF; - b) if the funded child has not enrolled in an ECS program prior to this age; or - c) if the funded child has been identified as developmentally immature (Code 10).